jboss-developer/jboss-eap-quickstarts/ejb-timer/README.md

 Level: Beginner
 Technologies: EJB 3.1 Timer
 Summary: The `ejb-timer` quickstart demonstrates how to use the EJB 3.1 timer service `@Schedule` and `@Timeout` annotations with JBoss EAP.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `ejb-timer` quickstart demonstrates how to use the EJB 3.1 timer service with Red Hat JBoss Enterprise Application Platform.
+The `ejb-timer` quickstart demonstrates how to use the EJB 3.1 timer service in Red Hat JBoss Enterprise Application Platform.
 This example creates a timer service that uses the `@Schedule` and `@Timeout` annotations.

 The following EJB 3.1 Timer services are demonstrated: